 We all desire improved quality and performance.
 It does not follow that, because the industry is fragmented, and the scale of operation often small, that scale must be increased.
 Neither small nor large operational scale induces capability of itself.
-Rather, it is organisational competence, coordination and co-operation which matter.
+Rather, it is organisational competence which matters.
 Furthermore, the issue of scale is different as between design and construction enterprises: small design enterprises are often very well suited to undertake large design commissions.

 The entire sector can profit from intervention.
 However, resources are limited.
-Despite restricted intervention, the construction sector can only profit from differentiated regulations.
 At the present time, large enterprises are those best fitted to look after themselves, and must be encouraged to do so, in their own drive for improved quality.
-Yet public policy should aim to focus on the development of smaller enterprises will to foster regional difference, maintain employment, reduce centralisation, reduce transport and environmental costs, and locally distribute profit.
+To focus on the development of smaller enterprises will foster regional difference, maintain employment, reduce centralisation, reduce transport and environmental costs, and locally distribute profit, 69, 70.
 It will bring suppliers closer, and make them more responsive, to their client.
 This will advance not only society's, but also the promoters interest.

-Public policy on construction sector scale should be innovative and now\shift to take account of all the relevant interests:
+Public policy on construction sector scale should now shift to take account of all the relevant interests:

-- Concentrate state care on the smallest small and medium size enterprises, to promote training and development of their enterprises and workforces, so as to obtain the highest standards from even the smallest firms.
+Concentrate State care on the smallest enterprises, to promote training and development of their enterprises and workforces, so as to obtain the highest standards from the smallest firms, 71.

-- Encourage small manufacturers to produce the highest quality components.
+Encourage small manufacturers to produce the highest quality components.

-- Ensure that procurement procedures allow the smallest firms to compete on an equal footing for all commissions.
+Ensure that procurement procedures allow the smallest firms to compete on an equal footing for all commissions.

-- Consult small enterprises on the development of Eurocodes norms and quality mechanisms so that harmonisation no longer favours large scale.
+Consult small enterprises on the development of Eurocodes and quality mechanisms so that harmonisation no longer favours large scale.

-- Ensure that fiscal policy encourages the conscientious small contractor and not the black economy which is damaging to consumer protection.
+Ensure that fiscal policy encourages the conscientious small contractor and not the black economy.